Terms and conditions- Uganda Marathon Adventure Bookings

 (c) You shall disclose any medical conditions that may affect your full participation in any activity on Your Trip/Experience and warrant that You are medically fit to participate.
 If We request it, You shall undergo a full health check and produce a medical certificate in respect of such health check no later than 8 weeks prior to Your Trip/Experience’s scheduled start-date;

-(d) Your Trip/Experience shall be subject to acceptable references and/or a police check through an umbrella organisation registered to, and authorised by, the Criminal Records Bureau (CRB).
+(d) Your Trip/Experience shall be subject to acceptable references and/or a police check through an umbrella organisation in your country of residence.
 You will be notified in advance if either or both of these are required;

 (e) You shall abide by Our Code of Conduct which can be viewed at Clause 12 below and by the terms and conditions set out herein; and